sachinkesiraju/khaledchat/README.md

 <h2> Installation </h2>
 khaledchat is built on this <a href = "https://github.com/Schmavery/facebook-chat-api"> Facebook chat API </a> which requires your facebook credentials.
 Check out the docs if you have any issues with login.

-To run khaledbot, download the project and insert a facebook email address and password in the <a href = "https://github.com/sachinkesiraju/khaledchat/blob/master/app.js"> app.js </a> file.
+To run khaledbot, download the project and insert a facebook email address and password in the app.js file.

 Then open your command line (make sure you have npm installed) and run:
 ```